antononcube/Python-packages/SparseMatrixRecommender/README.md

 ## Usage example

-Here is an example of an SMR pipeline for creation of a recommender over Titanic data and recommendations for the profile "male" and "1st':
+Here is an example of an SMR pipeline for creation of a recommender over Titanic data and recommendations for the profile "passengerSex:male" and "passengerClass:1st":

 ```python
 from SparseMatrixRecommender.SparseMatrixRecommender import *